You are here:

 Watch this video to see what Corrections Victoria staff have to say about working in correctional occupations:

-Search all current vacancies at the Department of Justice at Justice Careers (External link)
+Search all current vacancies at the Department of Justice & Regulation at Justice Careers (External link)

 Corrections Victoria periodically facilitates public information sessions where prospective applicants can learn about positions in community correctional services (community corrections officers and field officers) and custodial services (prison officers).
 Details of these positions and dates of upcoming information sessions can be found on the Corrections Victoria Jobs website (External link)

 See below for specific careers-related information: